 You can also use the ferry for connections between the islands – here you can find timetables and prices.
 You can get around the island by local buses or rent a car.

-You can also get to Orkney as part of an organised guided tour – the trip includes transport from Edinburgh by minibus, accommodation in hotels with breakfast, and a tour of the Scottish Highlands and the Orkney Archipelago.
+You can also get to Orkney as part of an organised guided tour – the trip includes transport from Edinburgh by minibus, hotels with breakfast, and a tour of the Scottish Highlands and the Orkney Archipelago.

 22. Shetland